sunghokim128/Computer-Vision-with-Pytorch/README.md

 ## Code Description
 **[core](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/core)**  folder contains functions that are crucial for the framework such as datasets, loss_fuctions and optimizers, plotting, etc

-**data**  folder is where all the downloaded datasets are stored
+**[data](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/data)**  folder is where all the downloaded datasets are stored

-**models** folder contains FCL, AlexNet, ResNet models used to classify images from datasets of MNIST, CIFAR10, CIFAR100
+**[models](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/models)** folder contains FCL, AlexNet, ResNet models used to classify images from datasets of MNIST, CIFAR10, CIFAR100

-**trained_model_storaged**  folder is where the program stores the trained models (which contains data for milions of parameters)
+**[trained_model_storaged](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/trained_model_storage)**  folder is where the program stores the trained models (which contains data for milions of parameters)

-**util**  folder contains functions that are used but are not crucial such as ones changing time format from [seconds] to [minutes:seconds]
+**[util](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/util)**  folder contains functions that are used but are not crucial such as ones changing time format from [seconds] to [minutes:seconds]

-***main***  file summarizes the whole process from deciding the training paraters to showing the train & test results in a plot
+***[main](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/blob/main/computer_vision_with_pytorch/main.py)***  file summarizes the whole process from deciding the training paraters to showing the train & test results in a plot

+***[test](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/blob/main/computer_vision_with_pytorch/test.py)*** file tests the model with the test dataset and returns the test & validation accuracy value for plotting data.
+Top-1, and Top-5 accuracy functions are available.

-***train***  file trains the model by 1 full epoch and returns the average trian & validation loss value for plotting data.
+***[train](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/blob/main/computer_vision_with_pytorch/train.py)***  file trains the model by 1 full epoch and returns the average trian & validation loss value for plotting data.
 It contains crucial steps in training the model such as loading image data in chuncks with torch.utils.data.Dataloader and computing the cost from loss functions through back-propagation with loss.backward()

-***test*** file tests the model with the test dataset and returns the test & validation accuracy value for plotting data.
-Top-1, and Top-5 accuracy functions are available.

 > Written with [StackEdit](https://stackedit.io/).